ess-dg/shielding_calculations/README.md

 ```
 where in this example an epoxy-Gd2O3 shielding material was used.
 The generated cross-sections from the ESS-DG script is then used as input for the 'shielding_calculations'-scripts.

+The atomic densities are then calculated by hand, based on table values.